rzn10/chess/chess/README.md

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

+Team Name: Russell Sullivan (One Man Army) Difficulties encountered:
+    -Initially, getting the pieces to move was difficult -Adding castling

 PIECE RULES:
 Pawn:
   -Can move 2 spaces forward only on its initial move (and if there is no piece in the way)